howanski/alexey/Readme.md

 ...BLAH BLAH BLAH...
 ```

+Now, if you *want* tunneling to work, you need to add your [Ngrok Auth Yoken](https://dashboard.ngrok.com/get-started/your-authtoken) to [configuration file](./docker/entrails/nginx/ngrok/.env.local).
+Skip this step if you don't need access from outside.

 For production environment you may want to comment-out xdebug in [xdebug.ini](./docker/entrails/php-fpm/xdebug.ini) and set ```APP_ENV=prod``` in [env file](./docker/.env)
 > By default xdebug is configured to work with vscode out of the box